lenesk/sokolova.dk/modal-adverbs-in-danish.md

 *Da* express disagreement of the speaker with the receiver of the information, and the speaker by saying that, tries to reassure the receiver who might be in doubt or suspicious. *Da* would express the modality of reassuring hope, so *da* may be translated as 'surely', 'of course', 'for sure, really'.
 So *da* can function as a persuading adverb.

-> * *Du har da glemt det*. - I know for sure that you should know that, but maybe you have forgotten that.
+> * *Du har da glemt det*. – I know for sure that you should know that, but maybe you have forgotten that.

-> * *Vi skal da have en juleaften, som vi plejer, ikke mor*. - We ARE (stressed) going to celebrate Christmas, aren’t we.
+> * *Vi skal da have en juleaften, som vi plejer, ikke mor*. - We are going to celebrate Christmas, aren’t we.

 > * *Der er da ikke noget i vejen, vel?* - Everything is fine, isn’t it?

-> * *Kommer min mor og henter mig? – Ja, det gør hun da rigtignok*. (a child to a caregiver in a kindergarten) - Will my mom come and take me home? - Of course, she will.
+> * *Kommer min mor og henter mig? - Ja, det gør hun da rigtignok*. (a child to a caregiver in a kindergarten) - Will my mom come and take me home? - Of course, she will.

 *Da* may be used to show that the speaker disagrees with the receiver, and thus wants to take a distance from the situation, but still judges it.
 In this case it may be translated as ‘at least’, which would be close to *i hvert fald*.

 > * *Du kunne da købt en lille gave til hende*. - You could have at least boght her a small gift.

-> * *Vi har da noget kage tilbage*.
-(But at least we have some cake left)
+> * *Vi har da noget kage tilbage*. – But at least we have some cake left.

 * *Dog*

 *Dog* can be translated in many ways:

 > * *Jeg ved han var der, men jeg så ham dog ikke*. (though)
 > * *De bekymrede sig dog*. (however)
 > * *Det ser ikke lovende ud, dog håber jeg stadig at det vil virke*. (yet)